-Plateaux occur in almost every part of the world and are one of the most common landforms.
+Plateaux (more than one plateau) occur in almost every part of the world and are one of the most common landforms.
 One major difference between a plateau and a mountain is that a plateau is flat at the top.
-The Table Mountain in Cape Town South Africa and the Tibetan Plateau in Central Asia are two great examples of plateaux.
+Table Mountain in Cape Town South Africa and the Tibetan Plateau in Central Asia are two great examples of plateaux.

 A Volcanic plateau (also known as a flood basalt) is another type of plateaux.
-Regular and repeated flow of highly viscous lava from volcanoes can slowly build up and spread over many miles, and solidify to form plateaux.
+The regular and repeated flow of highly viscous lava from volcanoes can slowly build up and spread over many miles, and solidify to form plateaux.
 Sometimes this can involve many small volcanoes.

 With time more erosion will rip the plateau into smaller landforms.
-It is important to know about these two terms, Mesa and Butte, as they are often confusing to many people.
+It is important to know about these two terms, Mesa and Butte, as they are often confusing for many people.

 Consider the illustration below:

 When plateaux are weathered and eroded, some areas of hard rock are left uneroded.
 The hard rock often protects the rock material beneath it.
 When this happens, a mesa is formed.
 A mesa may be wider than taller.